Black Paintings: History

 Goya acquired the Quinta del Sordo villa on the banks of the River Manzanares, near the Segovia bridge and with views over the plains of San Isidro, in February 1819.
 It has been suggested that he bought the house to escape public attention; he lived there with his companion and maid Leocadia Weiss, even though she was still married to Isidoro Weiss.
 It is thought that Goya had a relationship with her and possibly a daughter, Rosario.
-It is not known exactly when Goya began painting the Black Paintings.
-He may have started work on the murals between February and November 1819 when he fell seriously ill as testified by the disturbing Self-portrait with Dr Arrieta (1820).
+It is not known exactly when Goya began painting the Black Paintings, but it was after September 1819.
+He may have started work on the murals following a serious illness, as recorded by the Self-portrait with Dr Arrieta (1820).
 What is known is that the murals were painted over rural scenes containing small figures, as Goya made use of the landscapes in some of his murals such as Fight with Cudgels.

 If the light-toned bucolic paintings are also the works of Goya, it may be that his illness and the turbulent events of the Trienio Liberal led him to paint over them.
 Bozal has suggested that those paintings also were painted by Goya as this is the only way to understand why he reused them.
 However, Nigel Glendinning assumes that the paintings "already adorned the walls of Quinta del Sordo when he bought it."
 Whatever the truth of the matter, the Black Paintings murals probably date from 1820 and were likely finished no later than 1823 when Goya, departing for Bordeaux, left the villa to his grandson Mariano, perhaps due to fear of reprisals after the fall of Rafael Riego and the republican army.
 Mariano de Goya transferred ownership of the villa to his father Javier de Goya in 1830.

 The slow process of transferring the murals onto canvas began in 1874.
 The walls of the villa had been covered in wallpaper and Goya had painted on top of this layer which was carefully removed and reapplied to canvas.
 This work was carried out under the supervision of Salvador Martínez Cubells at the request of Baron Émile d’Erlanger, a French banker of German origins, who wanted to sell them at the Paris World's Fair in 1878.
 However, in 1881 the baron donated the paintings to the Spanish state and they are now on display at the Museo del Prado.